How to Hold an Extraordinary General Meeting (EGM) in Singapore

 While running your business, you may need to convene an EGM to gather members of your company for discussion or decisions on matters.
 While you never know when you will need to call for an EGM, it is certainly helpful to keep in mind some of the issues and procedures illustrated in this article.

 Understandably, calling and conducting an EGM may be confusing at times given the various ways to convene one, as well as ensuring that all the requirements are met.
-If you need further guidance, feel free to make use of our Find a Lawyer service to consult a corporate lawyer.
+If you need further assistance in convening an EGM and/or preparing the resolutions to be passed during the EGM, you may wish to engage a corporate secretarial firm.

 - Annual General Meetings (AGMs) in Singapore: What are They?